wojtowiczm/SwiftyCoreData/Readme.md

 ## Guide

-The trick is to understand two protocols ```SCDObjectConvertible``` and ```SCDManagedObjectConvertible```.
+The trick is to understanding two protocols ```SCDObjectConvertible``` and ```SCDManagedObjectConvertible```.
 Both of them are needed to use SwiftyCoreData.

-In ```SCDObjectConvertible``` we implement mapping from CoreData Object to Swift Object used inside app.Same story for ```SCDManagedObjectConvertible``` here we provide mapping from Swift Object to CoreData Object
+In ```SCDObjectConvertible``` we implement mapping from CoreData Object to Swift Object used inside app.
+Same story with ```SCDManagedObjectConvertible``` here we provide mapping from Swift Object to CoreData Object.

-Let's taka look at example.
-I will use Cat example cuz everyone loves those little bastards ;)
+Let's take a look at example.
+I will use Cat example because everyone loves those little bastards ;)

 We have ```CatManagedObject``` for caching purpose and ```Cat``` used inside our program.